-At A Bus On A Dusty Road, we talk about all things to do with travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel – including dogs as Tibetan dogs.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.